The baby name Miles feels like an old school revival, but it’s more popular today than ever before.

 Thanks to Kelly for suggesting our Baby Name of the Day.

 Debate surrounds this name’s meaning and origin.
-My best guess?
+Most likely?
 It’s an all-of-the-above scenario, with more than one backstory behind the name.

 To complicate things even further, Myles appears in Greek myth.
 He’s the son of King Lelex, from whom he inherits the kingdom of Laconia.
 The beautiful maiden Sparta was his granddaughter, and the ancient city named in her honor.